AnithaRajamuthu/k8s/CKAD Readiness Tips.md

    I have uploaded my bookmark under this git repo (If it helps anyone for wuick refernce)
 ### Exam Duration : 2 hrs .
 Total Questions : 19

 ### Only Mantra to success : Practice !
 Practice !
-Practice !This will keep us perfect fit for exam
+Practice !This will keep you perfect fit for exam

 ### Follow Imperative commands during exam for quick progress and to save time !